Abu Dhabi International Airport (AUH/OMAA), United Arab Emirates

 The new terminal 1A has been dedicated to Gulf Traveller, which flies to 45 destinations from Abu Dhabi, with its fleet of twin-engine, Boeing 767-300 short to medium-range narrow-bodied aircraft.

 Terminal 1 was refurbished in November 2011, with extra check-in and immigration counters, and has expanded retail and food and beverages sections.
 The terminal has 54 check-in counters (from nine), fast and efficient baggage processing systems, dedicated 34 immigration and passport control booths, two departure gates and a spacious departure lounge.
-There are also 27 duty free and retail outlets offering a wide choice of goods.

 A further $27.2m was committed to the construction of nine new Code E/F aircraft hard stands (with 400MHz power supplies), including two stands to handle the new, next-generation Airbus A380 double-decker airliner.